A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Introduction

 and the MCP takes the form

-where $\gamma$ is a parameter that controls the concavity of the penalty function and $x_{+}$ is the nonnegative part of $x$, i.e., $x_+= x 1_{\{x \ge 0\}}$.
-In particular, both penalties converge to the $\ell_1$ penalty as $ \gamma \to \infty$, and the MCP converges to the hard-thresholding penalty as $\gamma \to 1$.
+where $x_{+}$ is the nonnegative part of $x$, i.e., $x_+= x 1_{\{x \ge 0\}}$.
+It is noteworthy that both penalties converge to the $\ell_1$ penalty as $\gamma \to \infty$, and the MCP converges to the hard-thresholding penalty as $\gamma \to 1$.
 The {MCP} can be easily understood by considering its derivative,

 where $\sign(t)=-1, 0,$ or $1$ if $t < 0, =0$, or $ > 0$.
 The MCP provides a continuum of penalties with the $\ell_1$ penalty at $\gamma = \infty$ and a continuous approximation of the hard-thresholding penalty as $\gamma \to 1$.